Felwick/KenticoLicenseUpdateService/readme.md

 It can be hardcoded with desired credentials and it can also clean up old keys from an instance.

 If it is not prepared and hardcode takes in 3 parameters in Task data property of scheduled task (https://docs.xperience.io/configuring-xperience/scheduling-tasks/reference-scheduled-task-properties).
 Each should be on new line.
-1: User name used as a credential to access license service
+1. User name used as a credential to access license service
 2. License key serial used to verify and generate license keys agains Xperience license
 3. Number of license keys which should be generated in case you want only a certain number of keys generated
-4. true/false boolean check as to whether old license keys should be deleted.
+4. true/false boolean check as to whether old license keys should be deleted

 ## Getting Started